chenan02/saigo/exercise-008-iface/README.md

 From the looks of it, the efficiency of a shape should not really be concerned with the type of shape (in this case a square).
-The `Efficiency` function only need to know the _name_, _area_ and _perimeter_ of the shape in order to carry out its task.
+The `Efficiency` function only needs to know the _name_, _area_ and _perimeter_ of the shape in order to carry out its task.
 If a customer of this software suggests this efficiency function may need to handle other shapes, then we would need a way to make it flexible enough to accept more than just a square.
-This is where interfaces come in.
+This is where _interfaces_ come in.

 ## Comprehension Tasks
 Within this exercise there are three directories containing command-line application code: